Carol Johnston: Life after retirement from competitive gymnastics

 Johnston graduated from California State University, Fullerton in 1981 and in 1988 graduated with a Masters in physical education with a specialization in sports psychology from Cal State.
 She settled in California, worked in human resources and personnel management, taught gymnastics part-time, and did some public speaking.

 In 1992, Johnston was given the Outstanding Achievement Award by the Orange County Committee for Employment of Persons with Disabilities.

-In October 2013, she was inducted into Cal State Fullerton Athletics Hall of Fame, where it was revealed that she now faced a new challenge having been diagnosed with Alzheimer's disease in 2012, but with the support of her husband, Scott D. Koniar, and friends tried to have a life as normal as possible.
+In October 2013, she was inducted into Cal State Fullerton Athletics Hall of Fame, where it was revealed that she had been diagnosed with early-onset Alzheimer's disease in 2012.
+With support of her husband, Scott D. Koniar, and friends, she tried to have a life as normal as possible.
+She died on May 11, 2019, due to complications from Alzheimer's.

-Inspiration
+In media

 In 1979, a documentary short on Johnston was made by Disney, entitled The Truly Exceptional: Carol Johnston that was shown in schools; this was one in the series of The Truly Exceptional by Walt Disney Educational short films, aiming to show how people live with disabilities.
-That short was later made into an expanded version that first aired on 21st Sept.
-1980 on NBC's Disney's Wonderful World, as the TV movie "Lefty".
+That short was later made into an expanded version that first aired on 21st September 1980 on NBC's Disney's Wonderful World, as the TV movie "Lefty".
+Johnston was initially reluctant to be filmed, but she changed her mind after speaking with Rogers.

 In 1982, she was the subject of a book by Pete Donovan titled Carol Johnston: One-Armed Gymnast.

-Johnston said that she was born with drive due to her disability, and never felt sorry for herself (being more concerned about being short at 4-foot-10).
-Many people have been inspired by her story and positive attitude, such as other gymnasts with similar disabilities, as well as others who realize that their own struggles are not nothing compared to living with a disability like hers.
-She died on May 11, 2019, due to complications from Early On-set Alzheimers.